Tailscale on NixOS: A New Minecraft Server in Ten Minutes

 }

 This will have Tailscale start up, however to authenticate to Tailscale we need to take a few more steps.
-First, head to the Pre-Auth Keys page in the admin console.
+First, visit the Keys page in the admin console.

 With this key we can write a systemd oneshot unit that will log in to Tailscale using this key.

 A systemd oneshot job is something that systemd expects to be run once as opposed to being a persistent service.
-The above Digital Ocean link explains this in more detail.
+The above Digital Ocean tutorial explains this in more detail.

 # ...